DjangoGirls/tutorial/extend_your_application/README.md

 # Extend your application

-We've' already completed all the different steps necessary for the creation of our website: we know how to write a model, url, view and template.
+We've already completed all the different steps necessary for the creation of our website: we know how to write a model, url, view and template.
 We also know how to make our website pretty.

 Time to practice!